paulmillr/noble-secp256k1/README.md

 Noble is production-ready.

-1. The library has been audited by an independent security firm cure53: [PDF](https://cure53.de/pentest-report_noble-lib.pdf).
+1. The library, as per version 1.2.0, has been audited by an independent security firm cure53: [PDF](https://cure53.de/pentest-report_noble-lib.pdf).
 See [changes since audit](https://github.com/paulmillr/noble-secp256k1/compare/1.2.0..main).
    - The audit has been [crowdfunded](https://gitcoin.co/grants/2451/audit-of-noble-secp256k1-cryptographic-library) by community with help of [Umbra.cash](https://umbra.cash).
 2. The library has also been fuzzed by [Guido Vranken's cryptofuzz](https://github.com/guidovranken/cryptofuzz).
 You can run the fuzzer by yourself to check it.